Allan Octavian Hume

 The Ornithologist

 One of the defining moments of the Indian Independence Movement was the foundation of the Indian National Congress (INC).
 Allan Octavian Hume, who played a seminal role in the foundation of the INC, was a member of the Indian Civil Service, a political reformer, a botanist, and a notable ornithologist.
-Apart from his illustrious career in civil services in British India, Hume was also one of the pioneers of birding in India.
-He is also called the “Father of Indian Ornithology” and alternately, the “Pope of Indian Ornithology”.
+Apart from his illustrious career in the civil service of British India, Hume was also a pioneer of birding in India.
+He is also known as the “Father of Indian Ornithology” and, alternatively, the “Pope of Indian Ornithology.”

-A O Hume’s interest in birds can be traced to the era when they were merely a sport for hunting and eating.
-His professional commitments as a Colonial Administrator called for extensive tours, and in these travels, he encountered diverse species of birds.
-His enthusiasm and passion for birds could be assessed by his ability to describe and name the birds in both English and local languages, at a time when there were no specific journals for reference.
+A. O. Hume’s interest in birds can be traced to the era when they were merely a sport for hunting and eating.
+His professional commitments as a colonial administrator required extensive tours, during which he encountered diverse bird species.
+His enthusiasm and passion for birds were evident in his ability to describe and name the birds in both English and local languages, at a time when there were no specific journals for reference.

 ksarbai